1 / 2

 • Time: 10–15 minutes

-Designed for the busy educator, this resource follows a three-step classroom workflow.
+Designed for the busy educator, this resource follows a simple three-step classroom workflow.
 First, print the single-sided worksheet in under 30 seconds.
-Second, distribute materials to students for a focused 10-minute independent practice session.
+Second, distribute the materials to students for a focused 10-minute independent practice session.
 Third, use the visual answer key to review results in less than one minute.
-This no-prep structure makes it an ideal choice for emergency sub plans or transition activities.
+This no-prep structure makes it an ideal choice for emergency sub plans or quick transition activities.
 Total teacher preparation time is under two minutes.

 Standards Alignment